tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 **DISCUSS:** Will static versioning be sufficient?
 If it is felt that new dictionaries might want to be introduced more frequently than yearly, this draft would be better recast as its own TLS extension.
 A sketch of what that might look like is defined in Appendix TODO.

-## Method 1: Simple Baseline
+## Scheme 1: Simple Baseline

+Advantages:

+* The dictionary is easy to format and ship as raw bytes .
+* The implementation is near identical to the existing zstd TLS Certificate Compression, with the addition of the dictionary parameter.

+Drawbacks:

+* WebPKI clients that already have a copy of their trusted roots and intermediates must pay the storage cost of a second copy of these certificates.

 #### Format of Shared Dictionary

 Take the certificate listing defined in Section XX.
-Convert each certificate to DER and perform the concatenate the resulting bytes.
+Convert each certificate to DER and concatenate the bytes.
+The result will be passed directly to zstd as a raw dictionary.

 #### Server Usage